 The preferred option is not anticipated to negatively impact competition for the Victorian WEF industry.
 Regulations are assumed to provide a greater degree of confidence for investors making entry into the industry relatively more attractive thereby facilitating an increase in competition.
-Operating costs are anticipated to be the main 'barrier to entry' that changes under the preferred misunderstood<https://www.energycouncil.com.au/analysis/capacity-factors-understanding-the-misunderstood/> option.
+Operating costs are anticipated to be the main 'barrier to entry' that changes under the preferred option.
 As outlined above the estimated cost increases are anticipated to be small (relative to revenue) even for Victoria's smallest WEFs.
-The change in operating costs is also estimated to be small when compared to upfront capital costs (estimated to be in the range of \$400-\$500 million for a WEF with an average capacity of 220 MW).114 As such the effect of the additional operating costs of the preferred option on industry barriers to entry is anticipated to be negligible.
+The change in operating costs is also estimated to be small when compared to upfront capital costs (estimated to be in the range of \$400-\$500 million for a WEF with an average capacity of 220 MW).
+122 As such the effect of the additional operating costs of the preferred option on industry barriers to entry is anticipated to be negligible.